Cordarone IV (Intravenous)

-Amiodarone injection is used to correct life-threatening heart rhythm problems called ventricular arrhythmias.
-This medicine is used in patients who have already been treated with other medicines that did not work.
+Amiodarone injection is used to treat life-threatening heart rhythm problems called ventricular arrhythmias.
+It is used in patients who have already been treated with other medicines that did not work well.

 Amiodarone injection belongs to the group of medicines known as antiarrhythmics.
 It works directly on the heart tissue and will slow the nerve impulses in the heart.
 This helps keep the heart rhythm normal.